Skip to content

 • A valid pull secret file for the quay.io/openshift-release-dev repository.

-The hcp cli tool is used to manage the creation and destruction of guest clusters.
+The hcp CLI tool is used to manage the creation and destruction of guest clusters.

-The command below builds latest hypershift and hcp cli tools from source and places the cli tool within the /usr/local/bin directory.
+The hypershift CLI tool is a development tool that is used to install developer builds of the HyperShift Operator.
+The command below builds latest hypershift and hcp cli tools from source and places the CLI tool within the /usr/local/bin directory.

 Note